Neehan/GRAFT/README.md

 ## Quickstart

-GRAFT uses HuggingFace `datasets` to automatically download `mteb/hotpotqa`.
-The corpus is automatically filtered to only include documents used in the train split to prevent data leakage.
+GRAFT uses HuggingFace `datasets` to automatically download `mteb/hotpotqa` (~5.2M documents).
+The full corpus is used for retrieval evaluation.
+Graph edges are built from document co-occurrence in the train split.

 ### 1. Prepare data
 ```bash